elijahmont3x/blue-green-deploy/docs/usage-examples.md

 # Blue/Green Deployment System Usage Examples

-This document provides practical examples of how to use the enhanced Blue/Green Deployment System in various scenarios.
+This document provides practical examples of how to use the Blue/Green Deployment System in various scenarios.

 ## Table of Contents